mayankpiplodiya/DA-elevate-labs/Task2/Readme.md

-cleaned the Amazon sales dataset, converted price and rating fields into numeric format, split hierarchical categories, and created pivot tables to analyze sales and profit margins.
-We visualized category performance using pivot charts and generated business insights.
-Finally, we exported the analysis as a PDF report, similar to a professional BI dashboard.
+Cleaned the Amazon sales dataset converted price and rating fields into numeric format split hierarchical categories
+Created pivot tables to analyze sales and profit margins Visualized category performance using pivot charts and generated business insights.
+Exported the analysis as a PDF report